istio/istio.io/content/docs/tasks/traffic-management/secure-ingress.md

 In this section you extend your gateway's definition from the previous section to support [mutual TLS](https://en.wikipedia.org/wiki/Mutual_authentication) between external clients and the gateway.

-1. Create a Kubernetes `Secret` to hold the [CA](https://en.wikipedia.org/wiki/Certificate_authority) certificate to verify the clients:
+1. Create a Kubernetes `Secret` to hold the [CA](https://en.wikipedia.org/wiki/Certificate_authority) certificate that the server will use to verify its clients:

     Create the secret `istio-ingressgateway-ca-certs` in namespace `istio-system` using `kubectl`.
 The Istio gateway will automatically load the secret.